-We have audited, in accordance with auditing standards generally accepted in the United States of America, the audit requirements prescribed for seized and/or forfeited property issued by the Attorney General's Office, Department of Law and Public Safety, State of New Jersey and Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Office of the County Prosecutor - State Seized and Forfeited Assets Fund, County of Warren for the year ended December 31, 2010, and have issued our report thereon dated May 20, 2011.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the audit requirements prescribed for seized and/or forfeited property issued by the Attorney General's Office, Department of Law and Public Safety, State of New Jersey and Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Office of the County Prosecutor - State Seized and Forfeited Assets Fund, County of Warren for the year ended December 31, 2011, and have issued our report thereon dated May 25, 2012.

 As part of our audit, we performed procedures required by the Attorney General's Office, Department of Law and Public Safety, State of New Jersey, and the results, thereof are disclosed on the following pages.
-This letter does not affect our report dated May 20, 2011, on the financial statements of the Office of the County Prosecutor - State Seized and Forfeited Assets Fund.
+This letter does not affect our report dated May 25, 2012, on the financial statements of the Office of the County Prosecutor - State Seized and Forfeited Assets Fund.

 We will review the status of the comments, if any, during our next audit engagement.
-We have already discussed these comments and suggestions, if any, with various management personnel, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations, if any.
+We have already discussed the comment and recommendation, with various management personnel, and we will be pleased to discuss it in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendation.